sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 2. whenever the automode is started first waste is always half of the total waste time.

 T1.6
-1. Add live pressure screen in the Operation’s tab
+1. Add live pressure screen in the OperationÂ’s tab

 T1.5
 1. keep alarms tab at last of the line in operations screen